 Andre's live performances are, arguably, his most recognizable attribute, with a fiery, intense portrayal, as if each set was his last appearance on Earth, much like the death and rebirth on every gig of his number one idol, The Boss.
 Devoted to the art of giving, he spares no energy in redeeming music as a celebration of now and never.

-His latest album, "Acoustic Boulevard", is a heartfelt dedication to none other than the art of sound itself.
+"Acoustic Boulevard", his sixth album, released in 2022, is a heartfelt dedication to none other than the art of sound itself.
 Starting from song #1, with only one instrument, Galiano journeys into music, adding instruments song by song, until he reaches the album climax at track #12, the title song, with 12 instruments, all played by himself.
 Tender renditions from Springsteen's No Surrender and Cat Stevens' The Wind are part of his homage to music, as well as "Just Like This" and "Ready to Move", exploring genres that range from R&B to alternative country, from power pop to straight-forward, good old-fashioned rock and roll.

-In 2020 he released his fifth album, "O Mundo Não Existe", an open love letter to his brother, who passed away in 2019, and further expands his foray into different styles.
+In 2020 he released his fifth album, "O Mundo Não Existe", an open love letter to his brother, who passed away in 2019, and further expands his foray into different styles, specially influenced by Stevie Wonder.
 Songs like "Follow the Sun" and "The Wanderer" transition smoothly through emotions like longing and wistfulness, quickly gaining attention in social media and streaming services.